 The screen room adds a homey nature and wonderful liveability to the family camping tent.
 There’s further livability inside the main tent, which comes with a room divider so kids and parents can sleep separately for a more private experience.

 The two sleeping spaces also make it easier to heat them both.
 It’s not the warmest 6 person tent in the world, so try to stick with summer camping.
 It may also have a leaking problem, so consider adding a tarp to the setup for weather protection.

 Capacity: 12 | Weight: 61lbs | Dimensions: 16’ (W) x 16’ (L) x 6’8” (H) | Bag Dimensions: 52” x 14” x 12” | Doors: 2 | Power Cord Vent: Yes | Hydrostatic Head Rating: 600mm | Price: $$

 - Outdoor awning lets you hang out protected from rain and direct sunlight.

 The Ozark Trail is an excellent camping tent for experienced and older families who may have teens with privacy concerns.
 Each room fits two to an air mattress or four in sleeping bags, and they’re equal in size, so there’ll be no discourse about who has the bigger bedroom.

 The rooms are breathable, with air vents and large mesh windows that let light in and bugs out.

-Outdoors, you have an awning around the size of the bedrooms for a communal hangout space in nature.
+Outdoors, you have an awning around the size of the bedrooms for a communal usable space for hanging out in nature.
 A wonderful feature in family camping tents.

 Please note, though—this is a great cabin tent for large, extended families with kids and teens alike, but don’t extend the family to your dog.
 The tent material is somewhat flimsy and rips easily, so you wouldn’t want an over-excited pet to shred it.